Grades K–12 Resource Page

 TESOL Pre-K-12 English Language Proficiency Standards:

-View the framework for the standards HERE and learn more about TESOL’s PreK-12 standards HERE.
+Learn more about TESOL’s PreK-12 standards HERE.

-Video on Proficiency in a New Language:
+Video: Proficiency in a New Language

-The Types of Words to Learn:
+The Types of Words to Learn

 Discussion Questions for Chapter 2